-A loan from the Galleria nazionale di Parma in Parma, Italy, provides a rare opportunity for viewing Parmigianino’s masterpiece La schiava turca (ca. 1532).
+A loan from the Galleria nazionale di Parma in Parma, Italy, provides a rare opportunity for viewing Parmigianino’s masterpiece Schiava turca (ca. 1531–1534).
 Heralded as an originator of Mannerism, Parmigianino developed an expressive style with elongated forms that was also indebted to the work of Raphael and Michelangelo.
 The title, which translates to “Turkish slave,” derives from the subject’s elegant balzo, a fashionable headdress worn by elite Northern Italian women, which was later mistaken for a turban.
 The Legion of Honor displays this painting following its exhibition at The Frick Collection, New York.

 Parmigianino (Italian, 1503–1540) was, after Correggio, the most celebrated painter from his birthplace of Parma.
 Heralded as an originator of Mannerism, he developed an expressive, personalized style.
 His active years were spent entirely in Italy, though his fame and reputation spread across Europe through the wide dissemination of his etchings, which displayed tremendous skill.
 In its emphasis on elegantly attenuated forms, Parmigianino’s work is characterized by an opposition to the naturalistic style established by earlier Renaissance painters.

-La schiava turca, which portrays an unknown young noblewoman, was painted at the end of the artist’s three-year stay in Bologna or upon his return at this time to his native Parma.
+Schiava turca, which portrays an unknown young noblewoman, was painted at the end of the artist’s three-year stay in Bologna or upon his return at this time to his native Parma.
 Its exotic title first appeared in a 1704 inventory, when the painting was part of the collection of Cardinal Leopoldo de’ Medici in the galleries at the Palazzo degli Uffizi.
 Her elegant headdress had been mistaken for a turban, since the subject had been thought to be a Turkish slave.
 In fact, the round balzo was a fashion accessory invented by or for Isabella d’Este and worn by Northern Italian women, and appears in several other portraits of the period.
 The balzo seen here is sewn with gilt thread and decorated with a medallion of Pegasus, a symbol of poetic inspiration.
-Scholars have suggested that the insignia may be a heraldic reference to a family in Casalmaggiore, near Parma.
+Scholars have proposed that the insignia may be a heraldic reference to a family in Casalmaggiore, near Parma.

 About the Galleria Nazionale di Parma